adwaith-28/bdd-sample-project/README.md

 => Delete a task.<br />
 => Mark a task as complete.

-As a part of my BDD training I have also wrote feature files and step definitions for all the three features in TaskManager.Tests directory. <br />
+As a part of my BDD training I have also written feature files and step definitions for all the three features in TaskManager.Tests directory. <br />
 Attaching a screenshot of all the testcases being passed.
 ![image](https://github.com/user-attachments/assets/92d69132-58ba-4c45-bb51-2e758b801147)